The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Anthony Harvey.
 Perf.
 George C. Scott, Joanne Woodward, Jack Gilford, Lester Rawlins.
 Universal, 1971.
 Based on the play by James Goldman.

-Synopsis: A psychotic paranoid (Scott), who believes he’s Sherlock Holmes, and his psychiatrist, Dr. Watson (Woodward), embark on an adventure to find his nemesis, Moriarty.
-Holmes’s librarian friend (Gilford) helps them on their quest.
+Synopsis: A psychotic paranoid (George C. Scott) believes he’s Sherlock Holmes, and his psychiatrist, Dr. Watson (Joanne Woodward), embark on an adventure to find his nemesis, Moriarty.
+Holmes’s librarian friend (Jack Gilford) helps them on their quest.

 Role Call: Jack Gilford as William Peabody—Liberated Librarian (male)